 Three Ways to Overcome Disappointment

-I wish I could say I have fully accomplished step 3, but I have yet to complete this problematic step, and I am still working on regaining trust and confidence in my church leader because I see him as a great leader, and now understand he is a man and is human.
-Remember, God will never let you down, and your confidence will return.
+I wish I could say I fully accomplished step 3.
+I have yet to complete this problematic step and still working on regaining trust and confidence in church leaders.
+Nevertheless, I have come to respect my former church leader, understanding and accepting him as only human.